LOADING ...

 As dusk and night began to fall,

-The sounds of greenness her.
+The sounds of enveloped her.

-A big entirely filled with grass.
+A big square entirely with grass.

-Calmly she out of the stream and
+she stepped out of the stream and

 Into her shoes and towards it.